Some of us distrust God because we question the fairness of his salvation plan.

 - We can repent of our sins, put our faith in God, and reconcile with him based on what we know of his salvation plan.

-God condemns to eternal death those who defy him and those who believe they can appease him on their terms.
+God condemns to eternal death those who defy him and those who believe they can appease him on their own terms.

 Old Testament Standard

-He established a moral code commonly known as the Ten Commandments, which clarified and, in some cases, superseded prevailing standards of behavior.
+He established a moral code, commonly known as the Ten Commandments, which clarified and, in some cases, superseded prevailing standards of behavior.

-Those who knew of the Ten Commandments recognized their inherent sinfulness whenever they violated them or the civil laws derived from them.
+Those who knew the Ten Commandments recognized their inherent sinfulness whenever they violated them or the civil laws derived from them.

 God applied this specific standard only to those in Old Testament times who were aware of his moral code and sacrificial system.